-Increasingly, it seems that people are expecting 3D CAD models over 2D drawings.
-For this reason, you might be wondering if it's time to make the move from 2D to 3D.
-Although 3D can seem exciting before you jump in ask yourself: is 3D the right choice?
+Increasingly, people are expecting 3D CAD models over 2D drawings.
+For this reason, you might wonder if it’s time to move from 2D to 3D.
+Although 3D can seem exciting, before you jump in, ask yourself: is 3D the right choice?

 Without further ado.
 Let's explore 2D vs 3D CAD:

 Before you even start drawing, think about your end goal.
 Remember: the purpose of a good CAD drawing is to convey information.
-Although 3D CAD might be more "fun", it might not be the clearest way to present your idea.
+Although 3D CAD might be more "fun,” it might not be the most straightforward way to present your idea.

-Will you need to produce 2D drawings so that an electrician can wire the assembly?
+Will you need to produce 2D drawings so an electrician can wire the assembly?
 If so, you might not need the 3D model.
-However, if you're designing a kitchen, your client might not be to think in 3D and the idea might be more convincing if it's presented in 3D, with a full render.
+However, if you're designing a kitchen, your client might not be to think in 3D, and the idea might be more convincing if it's presented in 3D with a total render.

-Use simulations to track the movement of the sun throughout the day.
+Use simulations to track the sun’s movement throughout the day.
 Image credit HOK

 Some people claim that a 3D model is "near useless" when conveying construction or manufacturing instructions to a builder or toolmaker and that 2D plans may better serve this purpose.
 However, don't be so sure!
-As technology progresses, we are likely to see an increase in the number of construction workers with CAD tools available to them on site.
-From augmented reality, to point clouds, the future may well be 3D.
+As technology progresses, we will likely see an increase in the number of construction workers with CAD tools available on-site.
+From augmented reality to point clouds, the future may well be 3D.